 Flexible boning knives are used to make thinner cuts.
 They’re not as durable as a stiff booing knife, but the flexibility makes it ideal for intricate cuts.
 A flexible boning knife is particularly useful for chicken and salmon.
 Like fish fillet knives, boning knives come in different lengths ranging from 5 to 9 inches.

 Fillet knives are almost always used on fish, as they’re very effective when it comes to removing fish bone.
 Their blades are long, and they’re thinner than those of a boning knife.
 This is understandable because fish bone and skin are delicate and could get damaged quickly.

 Fillet blades let you pierce the skin and move the knife inside the fish without difficulty.
 To ensure the fish isn’t damaged, the knife is usually 4 to 9 inches.
 As we have mentioned earlier, the smaller the fish, the smaller the fillet knife has to be for precision.
 The reason they’re often used for fish is they’re able to go between the meat and skin without causing any damage.

 Can you use a fillet knife as a boning knife?
 Some knives can do this, but others cannot.
 If you’re going to use a fillet knife as a boning knife, make sure the bone isn’t that thick or the blade could get damaged.
 The knife must also have a nonslip handle so you don’t lose control in the process and injure yourself.

-We hope that you find this guide useful.
+We hope that you find this guide useful for choosing the best fish fillet knife.
 We know how important it is to use the right knife for filleting, and that’s why we took care in selecting only those knives that have received positive feedback and a solid reputation.